lucianpls/QB3/performance/performance.md

 makes it easier to see inflection point, or the ratio of image where QB3 is better than PNG.
 The other QB3 modes are plotted on the same scale, using the QB3 FAST image order.
 The conclusion here is that for the complete dataset all the QB3 modes are better than PNG, saving between 6 and 7 MB out of the 90MB of PNG images.
-The difference between the QB3 modes is small, with the FAST and BASE mode being almost identical.
-The BEST + band mix brings a significant improvement, especially for the images where the FAST QB3 mode is larger than the PNG.
-Adding ZSTD increases the savings by an extra 3 MB, which is very significant.
+The difference between the QB3 modes is not large, with the FAST and BASE modes being almost identical.
+The BEST + band mix brings a significant improvement.
+Adding ZSTD increases the savings further, by an extra 3 MB, which is very significant in this context.
-In best mode, the total savings vs PNG are 7.42%, which is very good for a lossless compression, increasing to 11.59% with zstd post processing.
-The size of savings can be extremely significant for long term storage.
+In best mode, the total savings vs PNG are 7.67%, which is very good for any lossless compression, with the savings increasing to 11.59% with zstd post processing.
+The size of savings can be extremely significant for long term archival.

 #### Aggregate savings vs PNG by QB3 compression mode
 ```
 Total size of input PNGs: 90431161, 46.3666% of raw
-QB3 fast: 6219876 6.88%
+QB3 fast: 6476630 7.16%
-QB3 base: 6334365 7.0%
+QB3 base: 6564826 7.26%
-QB3 best: 6706606 7.42%
+QB3 best: 6937677 7.67%
-QB3 best + band mix: 7473708 8.26%
+QB3 best + band mix: 7706053 8.52%
-QB3 best + band mix + zstd: 10477718 11.59%
+QB3 best + band mix + zstd: 10645888 11.77%
-Total QB3 output: 88.41% of the PNGs
+Total QB3 output: 88.23% of the PNGs
-QB3 40.9944% of raw
+QB3 40.9082% of raw
 ```